andrewacashner/hearingfaithms/chapters/chapter-3.md

 > the arms of the Mother; not above choirs of angels, but among filthy animals;
 > not seated at the right hand of the Majesty on high \[Heb 1\], but
 > reclining in a stable for beasts; not thundering and casting lightning in
-> Heaven, but crying and trembling from cold in a stable.
+> Heaven, but crying and trembling from cold in a stable. \[...\] [@LuisdeGranada:Xmas, 37:
+"Venid a ver al hijo de Dios, no en el seno del Padre, sino el los brazos de la Madre; no sobre los coros de los Ángeles, sino entre viles animales; no asentado en la diestra de la Majestad en las alturas, sino reclinado en un pesebre de bestias; no tronando y relampagueando en el cielo, sino llorando y temblando de frío en un establo."]

+\noindent
+Contemplating Christ's birth, Luis preaches, will cause anyone to be "struck numb" with awe:

 > What theme, then, can cause any greater wonder? \[...\]
 > \[As Saint Cyprian says,\] I do not wonder at the figure of the world, nor the
 > firmness of the earth \[...\]; I marvel to see how the word of God could take
 > on flesh. \[...\] In this mystery the greatness of the shock steals away all